Democrats say they will save Speaker Mike Johnson's job if Republicans try to oust him

 The announcement from Democrats ensures that Johnson will survive the most difficult stretch of his tenure so far, which saw him struggle through internal GOP divisions to pass government funding, the renewal of a key surveillance program and aid for Ukraine, Israel and Taiwan.
 To do so, Johnson was often forced to rely on votes from Democrats, creating an unusual governing coalition that has angered hard-right members who say their majority is being squandered.

-Greene, R-Ga., earlier this month filed a resolution with the House clerk — called a motion to vacate — that would remove Johnson from office if approved by the House.
+Greene, R-Ga., filed a resolution with the House clerk last month — called a motion to vacate — that would remove Johnson from office if approved by the House.
 And while Greene did not force the resolution to be taken up immediately, she told reporters she was laying the groundwork for future consideration.
 She had two co-sponsors, Reps.
 Thomas Massie, R-Ky., and Paul Gosar, R-Ariz.

 Johnson was quick to distance himself from Democrats on the issue, saying he had no conversations with Jeffries or anyone else about saving his job.